 Algebra consists of various sets of numbers.
-The two sets that are opposite to each other, but combine to form all the numbers are real and imaginary numbers.
-The real number is any number that can be plotted on the number line.
-We know real numbers to be both rational and irrational, and their only qualification criterion happens to be the ability to be able to plot them on the number line.
+The two sets that are opposite but combine to form all the numbers are genuine and imaginary.
+The actual number is any number that can be plotted on the number line.
+We know real numbers to be rational and irrational, and their only qualification criterion is the ability to plot them on the number line.

 Several distinct sets of numbers are all part of real numbers.
-These are natural numbers, whole numbers, integers, rational numbers, and irrational numbers.
+These are natural, whole, integers, rational, and irrational numbers.
 These aren’t mutually exclusive as several of these numbers overlap.
-Let’s discuss them in details.
+Let’s discuss them in detail.

 Another way of defining real numbers could be that they are the rational numbers with denominator ≠ 0.
 Thus, all the following can be a part of real numbers set: -3, 1, 0, 1 1/3, 2/-3, -4/9, 0.43, 999.19, -2 5/9, and so on.
 Do note; all rational numbers can also be represented in their decimal form, as with 0.43 and 999.19.